sql-machine-learning/elasticdl/docs/tutorials/dev.md

 ## Check Code Style

 The above Docker image contains pre-commit and hooks.
-We can run it as a container and bind mount the local Git repo into the container.
+We can run it as a container and mount the local Git repo into the container.
 In this container, we run the pre-commit command.

 ```bash